adsamcik/Draggable/README.md

 Draggable is Android library providing draggable elements.
 For now only supported element is DraggableImageButton.

+## Versions
+To easily understand how much has change since the previous version, here is explanation what change in version numbers mean

+*MajorChange.BreakingChange.MinorChange*

+Every major change will increment first number
+Every breaking change will increment second number Every minor change will increment third number

+Eg. 0.1.0 -> 0.1.1 was most likely a bugfix
+    0.1.1 -> 0.2.0 could change how public method works or remove it entirely 0.2.0 -> 1.0.0 there has been large change in the project (can be just under the hood though)

 # Features
 - Dragging along X or Y axis (both axis in future update)
 - Anchor based customization with basic margin